GraphiteEditor/Graphite/website/content/blog/2025-03-31-graphite-progress-report-q4-2024.md

 All Q4 2024 commits may be [viewed in this list](https://github.com/GraphiteEditor/Graphite/commits/master/?since=2024-10-01&until=2024-12-31) and all noteworthy changes are detailed below.

 This is the fourth in our 2024 series of quarterly progress reports.
 If you missed [the previous post](../graphite-progress-report-q3-2024), be sure to check it out as well.
 If you'd like to help speed up future progress, please consider [getting involved](/volunteer) with code, QA/bug testing, or art/marketing projects.
 [Donations](/donate) are also valued, as are [stars on GitHub](https://github.com/GraphiteEditor/Graphite).
 Follow along and partake in our [Discord community](https://discord.graphite.rs), too.

+At the time of publication, there is **one week left to apply for a summer 2025 internship with us through Google Summer of Code.** [Learn more here](../internships-for-a-rust-graphics-engine-gsoc-2025) and apply before [April 8 at 18:00 UTC](https://www.wolframalpha.com/input?i=April+8%2C+18%3A00+UTC).

 To showcase the newly introduced feature of converting selected nodes into conveniently reusable subgraphs, the new *Parametric Dunescape* artwork is presented below.
 Every dune layer is generated just by its custom parameters for color, height, and random seed.